luketpeterson/fuzzy_rocks/README.md

 3. The "variants" CF uses a serialized key variant as its key, and stores a fixint-encoded `Vec` of `KeyGroupID`s representing every key_group that holds a key that can be reduced to this variant.
 Complete key strings themselves are represented as variants in this CF.

 4. The "values" CF uses a little-endian-encoded [RecordID] as its key, and stores the [ValueT](TableConfig::ValueT) associated with the record.

+5. The "metadata" CF stores information about the crate version and TableConfig so that a Table DB created by an incompatible version is not opened and/or corrupted.

 ## Future Work